 A frantic police investigation led to a number of premises being briefly sealed off while forensic scientists tested for traces of the radioactive material.

 Locations which tested positive included the Millennium Hotel, the Abracadabra lap-dancing club and the Emirates football stadium, where Mr Lugovoi had watched Arsenal play CSKA Moscow.

-Around 700 people had to be tested for radioactive poisoning but none was seriously ill.
+Around 700 people had to be tested for radioactive poisoning but none of them was seriously ill.

 After a two-month investigation, Scotland Yard detectives handed over a file to the then director of public prosecutions, Sir Ken Macdonald, who announced in May 2007 that he was recommending Mr Lugovoi be charged with murder.

-The office of the prosecutor general in Moscow was quick to point out Mr Lugovoi could not and would not be extradited because the constitution prevented the extradition of Russian citizens.
+The office of the prosecutor general in Moscow was quick to declare that Mr Lugovoi could not and would not be extradited because the constitution prevented the extradition of Russian citizens.

-In July 2007, Anglo-Russian tensions turned into an ugly spat with four Russian and four British diplomats expelled from their respective embassies.
+In July 2007, British-Russian tensions turned into an ugly spat with four Russian and four British diplomats expelled from their respective embassies.